 As a work sample, the candidate should submit one of their own documentary productions.
 It should be accompanied by a clarifying argumentation on the choice of production in light of the author’s participation in the contest organized by the Jewish Museum in Oslo and the Museum of the History of Polish Jews (the argumentation should not exceed 2 pages of standard typescript).
 The selected production should be made available to the competition Organizers in the form of a web link;

-Applicant’s CV which should include all his or her work to date.
+Applicant’s CV, which should include all his or her work to date.

 Participation in the competition is tantamount to acceptance of the rules and conditions stated in the statute.